SAP-archive/teched2021-ANA260/exercises/Section 1 - Creating Your First Story/README.md

 51. Click **Year** under **To Date**

-SAP Analytics Cloud offers users the ability to choose from a variety of dynamic time filters to quickly customize their charts to their business needs.
+🚩SAP Analytics Cloud offers users the ability to choose from a variety of dynamic time filters to quickly customize their charts to their business needs.
 We are using a year to date filter on our chart, so our data is filtered to begin on the start of the year 2021 until today.

 ![Image 49_50_51](https://user-images.githubusercontent.com/90856848/137971814-bb2fd2ec-09d3-4511-987c-89231431b6b3.png)

-<br> Let us Set Drill on our dimension.
+<br> 🚩Let us Set Drill on our dimension.
 Currently our bar chart is aggregating data over all time, however we are more interested in seeing performance per month for the current year.

 52. Click **Set Drill**

-Our hierarchy levels correspond to levels of granularity.
+🚩Our hierarchy levels correspond to levels of granularity.
 In SAP Analytics Cloud, we dynamically provide various levels of time granularity (i.e. YQM, YHQM, YM).
 Currently, this chart is set to a YQM hierarchy with the first level set to aggregate over all time, so we want to select level 4 to reach monthly granularity

 53. Click **Level 4**

 ![image 52_53](https://user-images.githubusercontent.com/90856848/137971995-18d6a306-27be-4be1-aca1-9e91cac54ade.png)

-<br> We have just created a chart with a time dimension using a Year to Date filter to organize our visualization.
+<br> 🚩We have just created a chart with a time dimension using a Year to Date filter to organize our visualization.
 Next, we want to learn more about the trend of Gross Margin from our chart.

-Please note your data will look different from this chart's values due to the dynamic date filter.
+⚠️Please note your data will look different from this chart's values due to the dynamic date filter.

 54. Resize the chart to be wider

 ![Image 54](https://user-images.githubusercontent.com/90856848/137972097-afafbbfe-6d8a-452b-a8fe-2bb36d1274b6.png)

-<br> We can look at the trend of Gross Margin from our chart by adding a trendline by using the context menu.
+<br> 🚩We can look at the trend of Gross Margin from our chart by adding a trendline by using the context menu.

 55. Right Click on the chart to open the **Context Menu**